 PhD researchers should be enrolled in a European university, indicate what their research topics are, their disciplines, and availability up to December 2017.
 Please contact: firstname.lastname@example.org and email@example.com.

-By Miriam Aczel, PhD researcher from Imperial College London.
-She joined the Eureca team for two weeks in October 2017.
+By Miriam Aczel, PhD researcher from Imperial College London, who joined the Eureca H2020 project in October 2017 to undertake one of the SHAPE ENERGY internships.